Tiger Global-backed SirionLabs launches SirionAE to make contract management easier for SMEs – TechCrunch

 Missing contractual obligations can also be an expensive headache.
 SirionLabs points to research by the International Association for Contract and Commercial Management (IACCM) that shows poor contract management can lose companies 9% in annual revenue.

-SirionLabs claims that SirionAE is able to deliver more detailed insight than competing products from other CLM providers, like Cognitiv+, Docusign’s Seal Software or Eigen Technologies, because it can capture data from more than 100 out-of-the-box fields.
+SirionLabs claims that SirionAE is able to deliver more detailed insight than competing products from other CLM providers, like Cognitiv+, DocuSign’s Seal Software or Eigen Technologies, because it can capture data from more than 100 out-of-the-box fields.
 While some types of contracts, including non-disclosure agreements and master service agreements, are fairly standardized, others, including ones for IT services, tend to be more complex and include statement of work, appendices and other documents.

-Agrawal said SirionAE’s technology, which uses neural-network based technology to constantly refine its performance, makes it easier for companies to track crucial information like obligations, service levels and pricing tables.
+Agrawal said SirionAE’s technology, which uses neural network-based technology to constantly refine its performance, makes it easier for companies to track crucial information like obligations, service levels and pricing tables.
 He added that SirionAE can also effectively extract data from multi-column pages, documents written in multiple languages and even handwritten notes.
 That information, including risks, entitlements and obligations, is then presented on a central dashboard.

-For example, a client in the telecom sector uses SirionAE to identify and help their customers understand minimum spend commitment clauses in their contracts, helping the company’s top-line and reducing disputes.
+For example, a client in the telecom sector uses SirionAE to identify and help their customers understand minimum spend commitment clauses in their contracts, helping the company’s top line and reducing disputes.
 Another client is using SirionAE to find volume discounts in their procurement contracts, which Agrawal said has already helped them save hundreds of thousands of dollars.